What Happens When You Can’t Pay Your Student Loan Bill?

 By Joe Messinger, CFP®

-We hope the day never comes.
-The day when you lose a job, face extreme medical bills, or suffer a loss resulting in unexpected expenses.
+We hope the day never comes that you question whether or not you can repay your student loans.
+Unfortunately, it’s tough to predict the future, and some grads will face unlikely scenarios where they lose a job, have extreme medical bills, or run into unexpected expenses.
 Suddenly, the budget you worked so hard to plan goes out the window.
-You are faced with being unable to pay your student loan debt.

-At Capstone, we talk to families with the hope that we can plan beforehand for a college education you can afford without student loan debt, but let’s face it, 7 out of 10 students will take on some debt in order to afford their education.
+At Capstone Wealth Partners, we talk to families with the hope that we can plan beforehand for a college education you can afford without student loan debt, but let’s face it, 7 out of 10 students will take on some debt in order to afford their education.
 We want to plan ahead so that amount is minimal, but life happens.

 When financial trouble comes though, it does not matter what the loan amount is.
 You are still faced with a tough situation.
 We want to review the terminology you need to know to understand your options.